apollographql/apollo-server/.changeset/quiet-peaches-film.md

 '@apollo/usage-reporting-protobuf': patch
 ---

-Publish TypeScript typings for CommonJS modules
+Publish TypeScript typings for CommonJS modules output.

+This allows TypeScript projects that use CommonJS modules with `moduleResolution: "node16"` or
+`moduleResolution: "nodeNext"`
+to correctly resolves the typings of apollo's packages as CommonJS instead of ESM.